-The best thing about campfires are hands down the S’mores.
-Sure the hot dogs burned crisp are also good, but let’s just be honest, it is the s’mores.
-So, whenever there is an outdoors themed party we all want s’mores.
-I have even have made S’mores bars.
-When I got the bright idea to make s’mores for 100 teenagers for a big youth event, I was worried I was going to die of smoke inhalation from standing around a campfire roasting marshmallows.
-And then it occurred to me… broiler equals camp fire toastiness.
+The best thing about campfires is hands down the S'mores.
+Sure the hot dogs burned crisp is also good, but let's just be honest, it is the s'mores.
+So, whenever there is an outdoors-themed party we all want s'mores.
+I have even have made S'mores bars.
+When I got the bright idea to make indoor s'mores for 100 teenagers for a big youth event, I was worried I was going to die of smoke inhalation from standing around a campfire roasting marshmallows.
+And then it occurred to me... broiler equals campfire toastiness.
 And it worked.

 Then place the marshmallows on the top rack and chocolate chips on the bottom rack.
 Flip the oven from bake to broil.
 I broiled on low.
 This allowed more control on the browning of the marshmallows.
 I had to slowly move the rack across the oven below the broiler to evenly brown all the marshmallows.

-Once removing from the oven, take the chocolate half and press down on the marshmallow half.
+Once removed from the oven, take the chocolate half and press down on the marshmallow half.
 Then let cool.
-You could be done at this point.
+You could be done at this point with the indoor s'mores.
 It is after all, what we would do around a campfire.

 But, no sane woman ever said no to a little more chocolate.
 So, I melted chocolate chips.
 Now I used semi-sweet chocolate chips for the insides and outsides.
 If you use chocolate bars that are milk chocolate for the inside, you can use those for the outside dipping also.
 If I was making these for adults I would use dark chocolate.
 I don't know about you, but my kids only eat dark if it is the only chocolate available.

 Back to melting.
-I melt the chocolate in the microwave in 30 second intervals.
-For about 2 cups of chocolate chips it took about four 30-second intervals on high heat.
+I melt the chocolate in the microwave in 30-second intervals.
+For about 2 cups of chocolate chips, it took about four 30-second intervals on high heat.
 Then dip away.
-I dipped only halfway so they wouldn’t be so sickening sweet and I could store them staking them up alternating the chocolate sides so they wouldn’t stick together.
+I dipped only halfway so they wouldn't be so sickeningly sweet and I could store them staking them up alternating the chocolate sides so they wouldn't stick together.
 But if you really want a treat, dip all the way.

 - 8 whole graham crackers broke in half